articles

 “In China, we ask this question so we know if someone has a lot of pressure or not.
 Before marriage, you’ll have a lot of pressure.
 Now that you’re married, I assume that you don’t have as much pressure anymore.”

-I don’t quite understand why this would be the case, but we change subjects and I don’t ask what he meant by what he said.
+I don’t quite understand why this would be the case, but we change the subject, and I don’t ask what he meant by what he said.

 Later that evening, I ask my husband if it is true that pressure before marriage is supposed to be more than after the wedding.

 I further inquire: “But isn’t pressure before marriage huge for guys too?
 Aren’t most Chinese guys supposed to buy a car and an apartment before they get married?
-What about the pressure of getting kids?
-Wouldn’t that be more after having gotten married?”
+What about the pressure of having kids?
+Wouldn’t that be more after getting married?”

 What do you think?